rootio-avr/public-image-catalog/debian/curl/bookworm-slim/README.md

 - text://BSD-4-clause and IBM-as-is
 - text://IBM-as-is

+This Docker image may include software licensed under the GNU General Public License v2.0 (GPL-2.0), including variants with exceptions (e.g., Autoconf, Libtool, Bison).

+In accordance with the license terms, the source code for all GPL-2.0 licensed components is available upon request.

+To request the source code, please contact us at [support@root.io](mailto:support@root.io).

 Root obligations:
 - Clearly identify and attribute included software
 - Provide appropriate license compliance information